Home / Career Guides / Financial Aid Specialist

 How much do financial aid specialists make?

 Compensation for financial aid specialists varies by experience, industry, education, location, and organization size.
-Factors such as the level of financial aid needed at their employ, the amount of responsibility required, and the complexity and number of financial aid applications can specifically impact their salary.
+The level of financial aid needed at their employ, the amount of responsibility required, and the complexity and number of financial aid applications can specifically impact their salary.

 Highest paying industries